-When developing strategies for his team or organization, Oliver can likely take a large or complex set of variables into account.
-He may be content to continue existing practices, and may not challenge organizational assumptions unless he strongly disagrees with them.
-Oliver also tends to be highly pragmatic when creating plans and will probably focus his efforts on strategies that seem realistically achievable
+When developing strategies for the team or organization, Oliver can likely take a large or complex set of variables into account.
+Oliver may be content to continue existing practices, and may not challenge organizational assumptions unless strongly disagreeing with them.
+Oliver also tends to be highly pragmatic when creating plans and will probably focus efforts on strategies that seem realistically achievable